← Back to Insights

 Lead routing

-When a new lead enters your system, how quickly does it reach the right sales rep?
-Manual routing introduces delays.
-Delays kill conversion rates.
-Research shows that contacting a lead within 5 minutes of their inquiry is 21 times more effective than waiting 30 minutes.
+When a new lead enters your system, how fast does it reach the right rep?
+Manual routing introduces delay, and delay kills conversion.
+The widely cited Lead Response Management study found that contacting a lead within five minutes makes you far more likely to reach and qualify it than waiting even 30 minutes, with the odds dropping sharply as time passes.

 Lead nurturing sequences

-Not every lead is ready to talk to sales.
-Some are early in their evaluation.
-Others are researching but do not have budget approval yet.
-Automated nurture sequences keep your brand and your value proposition in front of these prospects until they are ready.
+Not every lead is ready for sales.
+Some are early in evaluation, others are researching without budget.
+Automated nurture keeps your value proposition in front of them until they are ready.

 Follow-up sequences

-Every automation starts with a trigger: the event that initiates the workflow.
-Getting triggers right is critical.
-Too broad, and you spam people who should not be in the workflow.
+Every automation starts with a trigger, the event that initiates the workflow.
+Too broad, and you spam people who should not be in it.
 Too narrow, and you miss prospects who should be.

 Aligning teams for execution

-Automation does not eliminate the need for human coordination.
-It changes the nature of it.
+Automation does not remove the need for human coordination.
+It changes its nature.
 Marketing builds and maintains the workflows.
 Sales acts on the outputs.
-Both teams need to understand how the automation works, what triggers handoffs, and what is expected of them at each stage.
+Both teams need to understand how the automation works, what triggers a handoff, and what is expected of them.

 Testing and refining

-Launch every automated workflow in test mode first.
-Run it with a small segment.
-Verify that triggers fire correctly, that the right content goes to the right people, and that handoffs work as designed.
-Check the data in your CRM to confirm that records are updating properly.
+Launch every workflow in test mode first.
+Run it on a small segment.
+Verify triggers fire correctly, the right content reaches the right people, and handoffs work.
+Check the CRM to confirm records update properly.

 Maintaining control at scale

-As your automation grows in complexity, the risk of losing control increases.
-Three practices prevent this.
+As automation grows in complexity, the risk of losing control rises.
+Three practices prevent it.

 Document everything.
-Every workflow should have a written description: its purpose, its trigger conditions, its steps, its exit criteria, and its owner.
-Store this documentation in a shared location that anyone on the marketing or sales team can access.
+Every workflow gets a written description: purpose, trigger conditions, steps, exit criteria, and owner.
+Store it where the whole team can find it.

 Own your infrastructure.
 Build all automation in accounts your company owns and controls.
-If an agency or contractor builds workflows in their platform or their account, you lose access and visibility when the relationship ends.
-Insist on full ownership from day one.
+Insist on full ownership from day one so you keep access and visibility when any relationship ends.

 Review monthly.
 Schedule a monthly automation audit.
-Review every active workflow.
-Verify that the content is still current, the triggers are still relevant, and the performance is still meeting targets.
-Deactivate or archive workflows that are no longer serving a purpose.
-An inactive workflow that accidentally reactivates can cause significant damage.
+Confirm the content is current, the triggers are still relevant, and performance still meets targets.
+Deactivate or archive workflows that no longer serve a purpose.
+An inactive workflow that accidentally reactivates can do real damage.

-Marketing automation at its best gives a growth-stage company the operational leverage to compete with much larger organizations.
-At its worst, it scales bad processes and erodes prospect trust.
+Marketing automation at its best gives a growth-stage company the leverage to compete with much larger organizations.
+At its worst, it scales bad processes and erodes trust.
 The difference is foundation: clean data, documented processes, clear goals, and ongoing discipline.
-Build the foundation first.
-Then automate.
+Build the foundation first, then automate.

 Frequently Asked Questions

-You are ready when you have clean CRM data (less than 5 percent duplicates), documented workflows with clear ownership, and baseline metrics you track regularly.
-Automating broken or undocumented processes just scales the dysfunction.
+You are ready when you have clean CRM data with under 5 percent duplicates, documented workflows with clear ownership, and baseline metrics you already track.
+Automating broken or undocumented processes just scales the dysfunction faster and makes it harder to diagnose when something breaks.

-Start with lead routing (automatically assigning new leads to the right sales rep) and lead nurturing sequences (automated email follow-ups based on behavior).
-These two workflows have the highest impact on response time and conversion rates.
+Start with lead routing, which assigns new leads to the right rep automatically, and lead nurturing sequences, which send behavior-based follow-up emails.
+These two have the highest impact on response time and conversion.
+Add post-call follow-up sequences once those are stable and producing results.

-How do I avoid losing control with marketing automation?
+How do I avoid losing control when I automate marketing?+

-Build all automation in accounts your company owns, not vendor-controlled platforms.
-Document every workflow with clear trigger conditions, actions, and exit criteria.
-Review automated workflows monthly to ensure they still match your current process and ICP.
+Build every automation in accounts your company owns, not a vendor or agency platform you cannot access later.
+Document each workflow with clear trigger conditions, actions, exit criteria, and an owner.
+Review active workflows monthly so they still match your current process and ideal customer profile, and launch new ones in test mode first.

 How healthy is your go-to-market?

-Take the free GTM Scorecard.
-20 questions.
-5 minutes.
-See exactly where the gaps are.
+Take the free Operator's Scorecard.
+A few questions, five minutes, and you'll see exactly where the gaps are.